reeshuffled/reeshuffled.github.io/_posts/2025-12-01-Warfare-2025-Review.md

 ---
+description: A platoon of American Navy SEALs on a surveillance mission gone wrong in insurgent territory.
+A boots-on-the-ground story of modern warfare and brotherhood, told in real time and based on the memory of the people who lived it.
 layout: post
+links:
+  citations:
+  - id: '1241436'
+    title: Warfare
-type: stub
+    type: movie
+    url: /data/movies?item=1241436
+  external: []
+  internal: []
+publish_datetime: '2025-12-01T20:02:15-05:00'
+slug: warfare-2025
 tags:
 - Film
 - '2025'
 title: 'Warfare (2025): Review'
-slug: warfare-2025
-description: A platoon of American Navy SEALs on a surveillance mission gone wrong in insurgent territory.
-A boots-on-the-ground story of modern warfare and brotherhood, told in real time and based on the memory of the people who lived it.
-publish_datetime: '2025-12-01T20:02:15-05:00'
-links:
-  internal: []
-  external: []
+type: stub
 ---

+{% include media-citation-card.html type="movie" id="1241436" %}

 with this movie being focused on a realistic portrayal of just one military engagement the focus is not on the general war and interrogations on the justness of it
 * civilian involvement is given a bit of thought while not the main focus